Knowing The Australian Fire Danger Ratings Could Save Your Life

 The white bar under Moderate indicates No Rating for days where no proactive action is required by a community.
 This does not mean that fires cannot happen, but that any fires that start are not likely to move or act in a way that threatens the safety of the community.

-Image displaying the new Australian Fire Danger Ratings
+Australia Fire Danger Ratings

-It's important to know what to do and what each rating means, you can learn more about these ratings and what each means from AFAC, the National Council for fire and emergency services.
+It's important to know what to do and what each rating means, you can learn more about these ratings and what each means from AFAC, the National Council for fire and emergency services .

 You can also seek information from your state or territory fire and emergency service agency: